dnbard/eclipse-server/README.md

 * run server `gulp`
 * open URL `http://localhost:3000` in browser

+## Debug models

+`Debug mode` are going to enabled by default locally.
+It will be disabled on `Curio` and similar environments.
+Open development tools (F12) and write `window.DEBUG` to access `debug mode` at the client-side.

+Available commands:
+* showNextWSMessage - will show next message that will come through the WebSockets

 ## How to contribute

 * get task from [project kanban board](https://github.com/dnbard/eclipse-server/projects/1)